Skip to main content

 Best practice

-Where possible, use the flattened data source.
-The flattened tables are much more efficient to query, and should be easier to use as well.
+Where possible, use the partitioned flattened data source.
+The partitioned flattened tables are more efficient to query than the sharded tables, and because the fields have been flattened, they are much easier to use than the nested raw data.

 Use the ‘pause updates’ feature whilst creating new charts or carrying out a lot of edits on a report to minimise the number of queries run.